 You will see your aggregated costs already in the first panels of the dashboards and will get more detailed views for individual product categories or projects further below.

-Tenant consumption view with Tags
+Consumption view with Tags

 The Dashboard “Tenant consumption view with Tags” displays your invoice data with a focus on those resources, which have been tagged.
 Tag Management Service is an Openstack Service that allows the user to add up to 20 additional metadata tags to a virtual machine or data disk (and several other resources).
 The cost of these machines is visible in the CSV file of your invoice.